godot-d/godot-d/README.md

 Building Godot-D
 ----------------
+DUB package releases will contain pre-generated bindings for official releases of Godot, but you can generate your own bindings in a few cases:
+- using the master branch of Godot
+- using the master branch of Godot-D, which doesn't include pre-built bindings
+- using a custom Godot build or custom C++ modules

-The DUB package will only be updated for official releases of Godot, but if you keep Godot up-to-date with `master` branch, you can make a local clone of Godot-D and generate updated bindings using the [API generator](generator/README.md).
+Make a local clone of Godot-D and generate updated bindings using the [API generator](generator/README.md).
+DUB will use this local build for your own project if you run `dub add-local .` in the `godot-d` directory.

-[DUB](https://code.dlang.org/getting_started) has various ways of using your modified local Godot-D package, or you can simply include the contents of `src` and `classes` in your own project instead of a DUB dependency.

 Versioning
 ----------